its-dirg/dirg-web/doc/overview.rst

 ----
 * Create a small web application for administrating the menu.
 In the current version is the menu administrated from the application by modifying the json file.
 * Add search functionality on the page.
-* Add wiki functionallity.
+* Add wiki functionality.
 * Add Keyboard shortcuts:
 * Save document without having to leave the editor
 * Restore the lastest backup file.
 * Show sub menu when hovering over menu item.
 For example you should not need to press "Software" in order to see the sub menu
-* The menu items disappear when the screen gets to smal.
+* The menu items disappear when the screen gets to small.
+* The edit windows in the "edit menu" page should have smaller font inorder to get a bedder view of the page